econrad003/geogebra/README.md

 # geogebra
-Saved Geogebra scripts
+Saved Geogebra scripts (Geogebra is available from https://www.geogebra.org/)

-A place for saving Geogebra ggb scripts...
+This is a place for saving my Geogebra ggb scripts...

 1) SIR_model.ggb - Susceptible-Infected-Recovered model using ordinary differential equations<br/>
 2) SIR_modified.ggb - Same as above except some recovered individuals lose immunity<br/>